ridoystarlord/migrato/README.md

 - Generate SQL migrations from a YAML schema
 - Introspect your existing PostgreSQL database
 - Apply and track migrations
+- Support for creating, adding, and dropping tables and columns
+- Foreign key relationships with configurable cascade options
+- Support for one-to-many, many-to-many, and one-to-one relationships
 - Simple CLI interface
 - Inspired by Prisma Migrate, but for Go